 Skip to main content

-Exclude children if directed to do so in the chart below or if:
+When a child is ill, exclude if directed to do so in the chart below or if:

 • The child’s health care professional recommends exclusion.